 7. As a Product Owner, I need to nurture innovation so that my product will grow to have new customers to serve or new business models to explore

 A. Create a platform for experimentation, a safe space for innovation called the innovation sandbox.
-The sandbox should protect the parent organization from any failed experiments as it will focus on single or small batch of product changes to selected customer segment.
+The sandbox should protect the parent organization from any failed experiments as it will focus on a single or small batch of product changes to the selected customer segment.

-B. Establish a cross functional team to incubate innovation.
+B. Establish a cross-functional team to incubate innovation.
 You may choose to get representatives from existing Scrum teams.

-D. The Product Owner should have personal stake on the result of the experiment and the team must be held accountable for its results.
+D. The Product Owner should have a personal stake on the result of the experiment and the team must be held accountable for its results.

 Successful innovations should be fed-back to the main product or may branch-off as a separate product.